aviz92/pytest-plugins/README.md

   - pytest --better-report --pr-number=123
 - pytest-maxfail-streak
   - pytest --maxfail-streak=3
+    - default value of 3
+    - for using without a streak, use the built-in `--maxfail` option
 - pytest-fail2skip
   - pytest --fail2skip # must add `@pytest.mark.fail2skip` decorator to the test function